sparkflows/sparkflows-docs/docs/user-guide/data-visualization-dashboards/create-dataset.rst

 Create JDBC Dataset
 ------
-Follow the steps below to create a JDBC dataset in Fire Insights:
+Follow the steps below to create a JDBC dataset in Sparkflows:

 **Step 1 : Navigate to Datasets Page**
 +++++++++++++++++++++++++++++++++++++++++